 - Your SLIDESHOW should give the audience a clear overview of the history of your topic from start to the present day.
 Keep your information simple and informative.
 NO PERSONAL OPINIONS, NO SILLINESS!

 - You will present your slideshow to the class starting in the next week or two.
 YOU WILL HAVE TO FACE THE CLASS AS YOU PRESENT AND WILL NOT BE ABLE TO TURN AROUND TO VIEW YOUR SLIDESHOW.
-This being the case, you MUST create speaker's NOTES to be able to present your information and details to the class as you go.
+This being the case, you MUST create speaker's NOTES (some people try to just memorize their presentation.
+This NEVER works out well.) to be able to present your information and details to the class as you go.
+If you turn around to face the screen during your presentation, you will lose 50 percent of your points for each infraction.

 - Your last SLIDE will simply read: QUESTIONS?
-Be prepared to answer questions regarding your topic as you present and as you complete your presentation.
-All students MUST ask at least ONE question regarding the presentations of other students.
-This will be incorporated into your presentation grade.
+Be prepared to answer questions regarding your topic when you complete your presentation.
+All students MUST ask at least ONE good question regarding the presentations of other students during presentations.
+Mr. B. will randomly select students to ask questions during this time.
+If you ask the question "WHY DID YOU SELECT THIS TOPIC?" as your question, you will receive a zero on your participation.

-- Your slideshow should be around THREE MINUTES in length.
-If you are still talking at the 5 minute mark, Mr. B. will stop your presentation.
+- Your slideshow should be around THREE TO FIVE MINUTES in length.
+If you are still talking at the 6 minute mark, Mr. B. will stop your presentation.
 TIME YOURSELF DELIVERING YOUR MATERIAL!

 - Part of your presentation grade for this project is how well you pay attention to other presentations.
-If you are disruptive or non-attentive to other student presentations, you will receive a deduction of FIFTY PERCENT from your presentation grade.
+If you are disruptive or non-attentive to other student presentations, you will be removed from the room and will receive a ZERO for your participation grade.

-GRADING: This project will be worth a total of 300 points.
-125 points for properly formatted SLIDES with logical, ordered information, 125 points for your presentation and 50 points for your questions and participation in other students speeches.
+GRADING: This project will be worth a total of 150 points.
+50 points for properly formatted SLIDES with logical, ordered information, 50 points for your PRESENTATION of your material to the class.
+There will also be a 50 point score for PARTICIPATION: Being a good audience member, asking questions of other speakers, etc..